dani37x/E-lectro/README.md

   - [x] registration how many times the user did not pass the captcha.
 Consequences with it(block of account)
   - [x] only three tries for every user and only three times the user can't pass the captcha test by seven days
   - [ ] after a correct answer earlier wrong answers are deleted from the register
+- [x] Price system
+  - [x] the recording system in PRICES.json tracks every action taken within the price system.
+  - [x] timed promotions
+  - [x] timed price hike
+  - [x] a super user can easily change the previous price of a product
+  - [x] the lowest price function informs the user about the lowest price observed in the last 30 days
+  - [x] If a product is on promotion, the highest price function informs the user about the highest price recorded within the last 30 days.
+  - [x] users can see how much money they will save on each product during the promotion, thanks to the discount
 - [x] User panel
   - [x] a user can change his nickname, e-mail, and the personal data
 - [ ] better Readme section of installation which depict the correct process with Redis and Redis queue